Have you ever had a grand idea? One you you were really excited to put out into the world? (Of course you have.)

 If it went well, awesome!
 Take notes.
 Write down a detailed description of all the steps you took.
 Note what you think specifically worked and why.
 These details will help you recreate or expand on your successes in the future.

 If it didn’t go as planned, also take notes!
 And, don’t sweat it.
-As I like to say…Click to TweetClarity come from taking action.
+As I like to say…Click to TweetClarity comes from taking action.

 You won’t know what works or doesn’t work unless you take action.
 And since you took action, you’re that many more steps ahead of where you would have been otherwise.
 After all, it was a learning experience!